1. Employees press green or red to answer “How was your day?” when the shift ends

 2. The online dashboard shows daily, weekly and monthly results

 3. Fix something red!
-Check the data to see if it worked
+Then check the data to see if it worked

 When trying to fix problems at your workplace, how do you know that the changes you make are effective?

-Unless you know how big the problem was before the problem started, it is tricky.
+Unless you know how big the problem was before the problem started, it is tricky, right?

-With Baseline Measurement, you establish a starting point.
+With Baseline Measurement, you establish a starting point when measuring employee engagement.